RuhidJavadoff/windows-xp-html-website-template/README.md

 Donate via My Website:

+Visit Donate Page
-ruhidjavadoff.site/donate (Please replace this with the exact URL of your donate page if it's different)
+(Please replace https://ruhidjavadoff.site/donate with the exact URL of your donate page if it's different)

 Donate via PayPal:

-Email: ruhidjavadoff@gmail.com
+To: ruhidjavadoff@gmail.com

+PayPal.Me/RuhidJavadoff
-Direct PayPal.Me Link: PayPal.Me/RuhidJavadoff (If you have a PayPal.Me username, replace "RuhidJavadoff" with it.
-Otherwise, you can use the more general link below)
+(If you have a PayPal.Me username, replace "RuhidJavadoff" with it.)

+Donate with PayPal (USD)
-Alternative PayPal Link: Donate for Windows XP Demo Support (You can change the currency code (USD) as needed, e.g., EUR or AZN)
+(You can change the currency code (USD) as needed, e.g., EUR or AZN)

 Thank you for your support!